About

 -

-Corporate power and climate obstruction.
+Incumbent power and climate obstruction.
 This aspect of my research addresses organized efforts to prevent, delay, and circumvent robust action on climate change.
-I have focused on the economic organization and political-cultural influence of the fossil fuel sector, including in political lobbying, the entrenchment of fossil-fuel interests in state research and innovation agencies and via fossil-linked think tank and advocacy networks.
-This work has been done in collaboration with the Corporate Mapping Project.
-I also participate in the Climate Social Science Network, where I am currently contributing to a global study of the Atlas think tank network and its efforts to delay and obstruct meaningful climate action.
+I have focused on the economic organization and political influence of the fossil fuel sector, including via lobbying, and other corporate-state relations.
+Recent work develops a more fulsome account of the actors, strategies and sites of climate obstruction in Canada and beyond, includind the role of think-tank and other civil society actors.
+This work has been done in collaboration with the Corporate Mapping Project and the Climate Social Science Network.

 -

-The political economy of decarbonization and energy transition.
+Competing actor networks and policy discourses for sustainability transitions.
 I am currently investigating the construction and evolution of a 'green growth' or 'clean growth' project of climate change action in Canada.
-Employing a neo-Gramscian lens, I analyze the policy-planning and integral state networks (spanning civil society, state and economy), and discourses (governmental and civil society) emerging to advance the project.
+I analyze the policy-planning networks (spanning civil society, state and economy), and discourses emerging to advance the project.
 Broadly, I aim to provide insight into the prospects and limits of this project, which has become a predominant framework for addressing climate change.
+A related strand of my work examines environmental movements and their evolving role in Canada’s climate politics.
+My research explores how these movements have shifted from largely ‘defensive’ strategies—such as opposing pipelines—to more ‘offensive’ efforts to shape climate discourse and policy agendas.
+This shift has been accompanied by the rise of climate justice narratives, which provide a powerful frame for building alliances with labour, Indigenous communities, and other actors.
+In this way, I investigate both the expanding capacities and the enduring constraints that environmental movements face in contesting incumbents and advancing alternative pathways within Canada’s political economy of climate action.

 -